jakobzhao/geog458/weeks/week07/readme.md

 </article>
 ```

-Each scen is labeled with a `scene` class and assigned with an index that is stored in a data attribute "data-scene."
+Each scene is labeled with a `scene` class and assigned with an index that is stored in a data attribute "data-scene."

 Below is the style items for class `scene`.